TonyCcY/Apple-Math-Munch/README.md

 - Develops quick mental math skills
 - Simple touch/mouse controls suitable for children
 - Visual feedback and animations keep kids interested
-- Progressive difficulty as they improve
+- Choice of different fruits to maintain interest
 - No ads or in-app purchases

 ## Features

 - Simple and intuitive gameplay
 - Touch and mouse support
+- Multiple fruit choices (Apple, Orange, Pear, Melon, Grape, Mango)
 - Responsive design for all devices
 - Progressive Web App (PWA) support
 - Local high score tracking
 - Smooth animations and effects
+- Dark/Light theme support
 - Debug mode for testing

 ## How to Play

-1. Draw rectangles to select apples
+1. Draw rectangles to select fruits
-2. Selected apples must sum to 10
+2. Selected fruits must sum to 10
-3. Each successful match gives you points equal to the number of apples matched
+3. Each match gives you 1 point per fruit
-4. You have 3 minutes to score as high as possible
+4. You have 2 minutes to score as high as possible
 5. Game ends when time runs out
+6. Try to beat your high score!

 ## Getting Started